 Grand Hotel Fish Camp

-the Fish Camp was where guests from the Grand Hotel came to fish and and enjoy recreation on the river.
-It was known as the Grand Hotel Fishing Lodge.
+was where guests from the Grand Hotel came to fish and and enjoy recreation on the river.
+It was formally known as the Grand Hotel Fishing Lodge.
+Everyone just called it the Fish Camp.
 Many adventures and stories were made here.
 Red Leatherbury and Ed Roberts purchased it separately as a fish camp for the Grand Hotel of which they were major shareholders.
 Today we keep the historic cottage available for short term rentals and venue events.

 Historically, this was the site of the Wingender Pottery from approximately 1896 - 1910.
 Shards and jugs have been found for many years.
-The pottery was long thought lost until my mother saw an article in the local newspaper where Bonnie Gums with University of South Alabama archaeology department was asking for any local knowledge.
+The pottery was long thought lost until Mary Shain Leatherbury saw an article in the local newspaper where Bonnie Gums with University of South Alabama archaeology department was asking for any local knowledge.

 Frank Leatherbury is the current site historian if you would like to know more.